Tillbilly/shared-ecoinformatics/README.md

 A spiel about SHaRED hosted by ANDS  - https://researchdata.ands.org.au/shared-submission-harmonization-ecological-data/357684

+Clone the project,  cd into the pom directory then    mvn install -Dmaven.test.skip=true In the same directory   mvn eclipse:eclipse
+This will allow you to easily import the project into eclipse.

 The below documentation was written by Tom Saleeba,  who also maintains the codebase at TERN Ecoinformatics.

 # SHaRED
 ## Bare minium set up to satisfy the AEKOS dependency